JuliaDiff/ChainRulesCore.jl/docs/src/config.md

 frule(::RuleConfig{>:Union{Feature1,Feature2}}, f, args...) = # frule that should only be define for ADs with both `Feature1` and `Feature2`
 ```

+!!! warning Rules with Config always take precedence over rules without
+    Even if the other arguments are more specific the rule with the config will always take precedence.
+    for example of there is a rule `rrule(::RuleConfig, ::typeof(foo), ::Any)` and other `rrule(foo, ::Float64)`,
+    the first will always be selected.
+    This is because the AD will always attempt to provide its config when checking for a rule, and only if that doesn't match, will the config-less rule be tried.
+    In practice this doesn't happen often, but when it does the solution is a little ugly -- though very similar to resolving method ambiguities.
+    You need to manually add methods that dispatch from a rule with config to the one without.
+    See for example the [rule for `sum(abs2, xs)` in ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl/blob/4ad975826ea0639ad709aeb36cc5051b6bf82eaa/src/rulesets/Base/mapreduce.jl#L87-L113).

 A prominent use of this is in declaring that the AD system can, or cannot support being called from within the rule definitions.

 ## Declaring support for calling back into ADs